dogweather/forkful/content/en/clojure/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?

-Searching and replacing text lets you find specific strings in a body of text and swap them out with something else.
-Programmers do it for quick edits, massive refactoring, or automated text processing.
-It's a basic, yet powerful, text manipulation technique.

 ## How to:
 In Clojure, we wield the `clojure.string/replace` function to search and replace text.
 Let's cut to the chase with some code:

 ```clojure